 Linked here is a detailed quantitative analysis of United Technologies Corp.
 (UTX).
-It is important to note that this is the first week of using my updated analysis model, so you will see some changes from earlier analyses.
 Below are some highlights from the above linked analysis:

 Company Description: United Technologies Corp. is an aerospace-industrial conglomerate with a portfolio including Pratt & Whitney jet engines, Sikorsky helicopters, Otis elevators and Carrier air conditioners, among other products.